 What is my role as a parent?

-Becoming a member of a fraternal organization will provide your child with skills and experiences that will help prepare them for not only a career, but for life.
+Becoming a member of a fraternal organization will provide your student with skills and experiences that will help prepare them for not only a career, but for life.
 These advantages include:

 Each group is governed by a national/international organization, which establishes chapter regulations and offers advice and direction through professional staff that visit the chapter at least once a year.
-Additionally, the University employs a Director of Fraternity and Sorority Life who works directly with the governing fraternity/sorority councils, as well as the individual chapters.
+Additionally, the University employs a Director of Fraternity and Sorority Life, a full-time masters-level professional who works directly with the governing fraternity/sorority councils, as well as the individual chapters.